GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Applications

 To define the HVP, the user implements \method{}'s \texttt{HessianOperator} type:

 The \texttt{update!} function updates the internal data of the \texttt{HessianOperator} object based on the current iterate.
-For the Lasso problem, the Hessian is independent of the current iterate $x^k$, but we define this function for completeness.
-Here, the HVP uses two multiplications: one by $A$, followed by one by $A^T$.
-It avoids additional allocation of memory by storing a cache vector \texttt{vN}.
-(Other functions should do the same; these examples do not for the sake of simplicity.)
-Finally, the user defines a \genericsolver{} by simply putting all these ingredients together, and then the user solves the problem with the \texttt{solve!} function.
+Here, the Hessian is independent of the current iterate $x^k$, so the \texttt{update!} function does \texttt{nothing}.
+The HVP is implemented with two multiplications: one by $A$, and one by $A^T$, using a cached vector \texttt{vN} to avoid additional allocation of memory.
+(Other functions do the same in our code, but [for brevity] not in this paper.)
+Finally, the user defines a \genericsolver{} by combining these ingredients and \texttt{solve!}s the problem.

+Here, $M$ need not be a concrete matrix but can be any linear operator (with a \texttt{mul!} method) on a vector.
+For example, Julia represents the identity matrix $I$ as a special \texttt{UniformScaling} type to efficiently dispatch linear algebra subroutines at compile time.
+These routines recognize that $I$ is the identity operator and can be computed in $O(1)$ time.

-Here, $M$ does not need to be a matrix; it only needs to define its operation (\texttt{mul!}) on a vector.
-Additional details are provided in the documentation.
-In the rest of this section, we discuss how this solver is specialized for certain subclasses of problems.
-We leave detailed examination of specific problems and problem-specific performance improvements to~\S\ref{sec:experiments}.
+In the rest of this section, we show how to specialize this solver for certain problem subclasses, deferring problem-specific performance improvements to~\S\ref{sec:experiments}.